local call to actioN

 Spread the word!

-- Urge your council member to reject the flavor ban ordinance, which would restrict your ability to use low-risk alternatives to smoking.
+- Urge Mayor Hancock to VETO the flavor ban ordinance, which would restrict your ability to use low-risk alternatives to smoking.

 - Briefly, share your story about switching to vaping and what role that flavors play in helping you live smoke free.